-The intern year of general surgery includes rotations at the Boston Medical Center, VA Medical Center, Boston Children’s Hospital, and Lahey Hospital and Clinic.
-PGY-1 residents spend 6 months on the otolaryngology service at our various affiliate locations, as well as the ACGME required rotations in anesthesia, general surgery, neurological surgery, neuroradiology, ophthalmology, oral-maxillofacial surgery, pediatric surgery, plastic surgery, and radiation oncology.
+The intern year of general surgery includes rotations at Boston Medical Center and the Veterans Affairs Boston Hospital.
+PGY-1 residents spend 6 months on the otolaryngology service at these two locations and the remaining months are spent on ACGME approved rotations at Boston Medical Center in anesthesia, vascular surgery, general surgery, trauma surgery, neuroradiology, and pediatric surgery.

 All PGY-2 residents are expected to attend the annual American Academy of Otolaryngology meeting or Combined Otolaryngology Spring Meeting and is encouraged to present any academic work at additional meetings during the year.

-Each resident will also spend 4 months at Boston Children’s Hospital during the PGY-3 year, where they work on a team with PGY-3 residents from other residency programs in the Boston area including the Massachusetts Eye and Ear Infirmary and Tufts University.
+Each resident will also spend 2 three month rotations at Boston Children’s Hospital where they work on a team with PGY-3 residents from other residency programs in the Boston area, including the Massachusetts Eye and Ear Infirmary and Tufts University.
 There, the resident will refine skills in pediatric airway, sleep apnea management, otology including cochlear implants, and management of medically complex pediatric patients.

 At the Veterans Affairs Hospital, the PGY-4 resident is the chief of the Otolaryngology service, responsible for running the inpatient service, leading the leading weekly Head and Neck Multidisciplinary Tumor Board, and independently evaluating and working up patients in the clinic.
 The operative experience is a mix of complex head and neck oncology and demonstrating proficiency in general otolaryngology procedures including sleep surgery, endoscopic sinus surgery, microlaryngeal surgery, and functional nasal septal reconstruction.

-In the final year of training (PGY-5), each resident will spend 4 months in each of three rotations.
-One four month block will be spent as the chief of service and head and neck chief at Boston Medical Center.
+In the final year of training (PGY-5), each resident will spend 3 months in each of four rotations.
+One block will be spent as the chief of service and head and neck chief at Boston Medical Center.
 In this capacity the resident will be responsible for the entire service at Boston Medical Center and reporting directly to the attendings.
-Increasing responsibilities are reflected by the resident’s involvement in supervising junior residents as well as teaching of medical students.
+Increasing responsibilities are reflected by the resident’s involvement in supervising junior residents as well as the teaching of medical students.
 The chief resident will acquire experience in the following surgical procedures: transoral robotic surgery, laryngectomy, composite head and neck resection, advanced frontal sinus surgery, skull base surgery, complicated reconstructive problems of the head and neck (including microvascular reconstructive surgery), and will be expected to be completely proficient in endocrine surgery, parotidectomy, and neck dissection, among others.

 The second rotation is a facial plastics rotation working with two fellowship trained facial plastic surgeons within the department.
-In this role, the residents participates in both reconstructive and cosmetic facial plastic surgery, and repair of facial fractures, as well as spending time in an outpatient private facial plastics practice experiencing the clinic side of plastic surgery and gaining experience with injections and fillers.
+In this role, the residents participate in both reconstructive and cosmetic facial plastic surgery, and repair of facial fractures, as well as spending time in an outpatient private facial plastics practice experiencing the clinic side of plastic surgery and gaining experience with injections and fillers.
 The surgical training is very hands on, and the residents enjoy an unparalleled cosmetic surgical experience.

-The final rotation is as chief of service at the Lahey Hospital and Medical Center in Burlington.
-In this role the resident will mentor the junior residents, and work closely with a large department with eight attending surgeons, representing every sub specialty except pediatrics.
-The focus in on neurotology, head and neck oncologic surgery with reconstruction, and subspecialty clinic experience tailored to the chief resident’s post-graduation career plans.
+The final rotation is as chief of service at the Lahey Hospital and Medical Center in Burlington, MA.
+In this role the resident will mentor the junior residents and work closely with the department to manage a busy service.
+The clinical focus includes neurotology, head and neck oncologic surgery with reconstruction, and subspecialty clinic experience tailored to the chief resident’s post-graduation career plans.